The term “Iyengar Yoga” was coined to describe the method of teaching Yoga developed by BKS Iyengar. Iyengar, however, states:

 A practice in Yoga aims to examine our experience in order to clarify through direct perception (pramana).
-Mind is volatile and inclined to quickly grasp concepts, but it is inclined equally to wander off.
+The mind is volatile and inclined to quickly grasp concepts, but it is inclined equally to wander off.
 In doing so it misidentifies and confuses experiences.
-Through repetition we verify what is assumed and either confirm or refute our ideas.
+Through repetition, we verify what is assumed and either confirm or refute our ideas.

 As a discipline, however, repetition is capable of diffusing thought by confirming one in sensation.
 Mind (manas), always moving, is returned again and again to the asana object.
 Repetition develops patience and continuity so that the mind becomes stable within the asana.
 From this develops the desire to know, not merely the desire to do.

 Repetition develops clarity of perception so that this practice, which is conducted in the physical body, provides the means by which we can examine our actions such that we connect and interconnect from the core of the being to the periphery.

 Ultimately a practice of Yoga is a structure by which we examine ourselves.
 Desires, fears, assumptions, and beliefs underpin and colour perception.
 A practice which is systematic, applied, and methodical will cleanse the lenses through which we perceive and encounter the world.